james-priest/james-priest.github.io/README.md

   <dt>2016 - 2017 • <i>Education, Certification & Training, Oh My!</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Full Circle -</i></dd>
     <dd>I re-engaged with the development community and have been coding, reading, learning, and absorbing with a passion.
 I didn't want to just throw myself into the job market without first thoroughly mastering some of today's current and most in-demand web dev technologies.
 I had many paths to choose from but decided to settle on technologies I knew and loved. <strong>I focused my efforts on full-stack development, .NET Core & Azure cloud-based services.</strong></dd>
-    <dd>So, I jumped into the world of MOOCs, bootcamps, and classes by training 8-12 hours a day, five to six days per week.
+    <dd>So, I jumped into the world of MOOCs, boot camps, and classes by training 8-12 hours a day, five to six days per week.
 I'm still in the middle of this process and am excited to make the transition to full-time employee where I'll be able to reengage with a team, contribute to the whole, and be one among many once again.</dd>
 </dl>

 **[⬆ table of contents](#james-priest "toc")**